paulhibbitts/top-10-docsify-this-tips/README.md

 # **Top 10 Docsify-This Tips**

-## Quickly Load a Markdown URL into Docsify-This
+## QuicklyLoad a Markdown URL into Docsify-This

 - Type `docsify-this.net?` in front of a GitHub, Codeberg, or raw source Markdown file URL that you are viewing to instantly set up the Docsify-This Web Page Builder with that file.
 For example, https://docsify-this.net/?github.com/hibbitts-design/docsify-this-one-page-course/blob/main/home.md